OfficialPoniesFiM/RealRandomGame/README.md

 RealRandomGame
 ==============

+Requirements:
+Python 3.2 or 2.7, Pygame 1.9.2, and TQDM(working on it).

 (NEW) (REAL) A simple, stupid game created as a project for school to teach people about Python programming.

 Email me at poniesfim@hushmail.com